 Point shaving is when a bookie or better convinces a player or official to help a favored team not make the spread.
 For example, if a team is favored to win by 10 points, the player or players involved make sure that the team wins by fewer than 10 points.
 This is accomplished by intentionally missing shots, committing turnovers or fouls, or in the case of a corrupt official making bad calls.

 Basketball is an extremely easy sport to manipulate because of the tempo of the game and the affect just one player can have on the game.
 The NCAA is much more susceptible to point shaving than the NBA because of the NCAA's strict emphasis on amateurism.
 NCAA players do not make any money and are often struggling college students, while the NBA players are making millions of dollars.
 It is much easier for a bookie to convince a poor college student to miss a few shots for a few hundred dollars than it is to convince a millionaire NBA player to do the same thing.
-The Sports betting odds for the NBA season can be influenced by anything.

 When a point shaving scandal rocks basketball it can take years for the amateurism game to recover and its ripple effects are usually seen at every level of the game.